Chief Product Officer of Xbox One Marc Whitten has announced he is leaving the company to take up a position at Sonos.

 Whitten will become the Chief Product Officer at the wireless speaker company, after a lengthy 14 years working for Microsoft.

 “I have had the extreme pleasure over the last 14 years to work on the greatest product with the greatest team and for the greatest community,” said Whitten.
-“Xbox is so special because of the amazing team I’ve had the opportunity to work with and because our fans are the most incredible fans on the planet.”

 He maintained that he has the “utmost confidence” in the Xbox team and its products, as he has since he joined the team in 2000.